 Take Action – Make a plan

-It’s much easier to be nicer to others when you recognise why the problem exists in the first place.
-Decide where the pressure points are in your life e.g. getting the children to school, your boss’s excessive work demands.
+It’s much easier to be a nicer person when you recognise why the problem exists in the first place.
+Decide where the pressure points are in your life e.g. getting the children to school or your boss’s excessive work demands.
 For each situation make an action plan to approach the situation more constructively.
 Taking action puts you in control, making you feel a happier and less irritable.

 Create “Me” Time